AadeshNichite/Simple-Arithmatic-Game/README.md

 # Simple-Arithmatic-Game

-Objective:Objective of this application is to make mathematical skill strong.
+##Objective : Objective of this application is to make mathematical skill strong.

       This Application is developed using html,css,javascript.
     It is develop to show give a simple game applicatoin for user.
       Every time user get a new questions on simple arithmatical operations and user have to give a answer.If answer is right